antoinecollet5/lbfgsb/README.rst

 Note that this time, we keep track of `nfev` and `njev`.
 In addition, the results is strictly the same as minimizing the function in a single run.
 This can be pretty useful if computing the objective function and its gradient is expensive but one is not so sure about what stopping criteria to use.
+TODO: add something about use case for scaling.

 Callback
 --------